arcbtc/fossa/README.md

 > The bill acceptor needs to be programmed to your currency and set to `SIO` mode, usually you can buy them preconfigured.
 If you have to program, buy <a href="https://www.innovative-technology.com/shop/cables/nv9-nv10-usb-host-cable-detail">this wire</a> and download the Validator Manager software <a href="https://www.dropbox.com/sh/2mle0czl2j2w7yq/AABie6AJQTq-tXmBv1TUhBUGa?dl=0">here</a> or <a href="http://www.innovative-technology.com/support/secure-download">here</a> (sadly only runs on windows, so use a friends machine).
 Details on programming can be found <a href="https://github.com/arcbtc/fossa/blob/main/NV10Manual_2.PDF.pdf">here</a>.
 Its relatively straight forward to program, plug in USB host cable, turn on holding config button for 2 secs, open the Validator Manager software.

-> (Don't try using the programming cards in the guide, thats an old system these machines no longer support "Many Bothans died to bring us this information,")
+> (Ignore all the hardware requirements for programming in the guide, you just need the host cable!
+Don't try using the programming cards in the guide, thats an old system these machines no longer support "Many Bothans died to bring us this information,")
 ### Mounting in box

 Use the templates provided <a href="cuttingTemplate.pdf">here</a>. print out standard UK A4.
 Its useful if the pins on the bill acceptor and coin mech are accessible.